Shrine Ridge Trail – A Wildflower Paradise

 When you see this large boulder on the right, you’re about to encounter the most difficult elevation gain of the hike.

 Somewhere around 1.8 miles, there will be another fork in the trail.
-Once you’re up on this ridge, you’re basically there in the thick of it and now it’s up to you where you explore.
-Take a right to see the best view on the hike, which includes a massive rock formation that looks like a red rock Titanic (see this post’s featured image at the top of the page).
+Once you’re up on this ridge, you’ve summited Shrine Mountain and it’s up to you where you explore.
+Take a right to see the best view on the hike, which includes a massive rock formation that looks like a red rock Titanic (see this post’s featured image at the top of the page) and stunning views of the Gore Range.
 If you go left at the fork, this is where you’ll find the best wildflower meadows, which is my favorite spot to photograph the beautiful flowers.
-I highly recommend taking your time up here and exploring the many social trails that go in both directions, so you get to see the views and the flowers.
-Keep your eye out for marmot and lots of birds and hummingbirds zooming by you.

 Note that this area is quite exposed, so you shouldn’t be up there in the afternoon when there’s a possibility of pop-up thunderstorms.
 The first time I hiked Shrine Ridge Trail, I got stuck in a lightning storm and had to hunker under a large boulder.
 It was scary!
 The second time I hiked this trail, I started super early and was heading down as thunderstorms were heading in.
 Despite my warnings, there was still tons of people heading uphill while storms were in the area.
 Don’t be that person!